Nineteen-year-old Canadian pianist Kevin Chen balances works by his favourite composers

 “According to my parents, how it all started was I had this toy keyboard,” Chen tells Stir over a phone call.
 “I was very young at the time.…It had nursery rhymes programmed into it, and I was just playing them back and just having a lot of fun with the toy.
 And I think my parents realized how much I enjoyed playing with it, so they got me into proper lessons when I was five.”

-Chen is playing a solo recital at the Kay Meek Arts Centre on September 28, and it’ll be his first concert in Vancouver.
+Chen is playing a solo recital at the Kay Meek Arts Centre on September 28, marking his second-ever Vancouver appearance, save for a Vancouver Chopin Society presentation earlier this month.
 Chen trained privately in Alberta his whole career with professors Marilyn Engle and Colleen Athparia up until last fall, when he moved to Hanover, Germany to study under professor Arie Vardi at the Hochschule für Musik, Theater und Medien Hannover.

 He first met Vardi at last year’s Arthur Rubinstein International Piano Master Competition in Tel Aviv, where the acclaimed Israeli pianist-conductor was chair of the jury.
 Chen won the gold medal, marking the first time a Canadian has won the title since its inception in 1974.